ashley4234/hacktricks/recon/port_scanner_readme.md

 - Use `-HideClosed` for faster scans when only interested in open ports
 - Adjust timeout based on network conditions (local: 500ms, remote: 2000ms+)
 - Use intervals for rate limiting and stealth
+- Output files are saved with UTF-8 encoding for compatibility